-- This study utilised data from the CorEvitas PSO Registry (April 2015-August 2022), a prospective, multicentre, noninterventional registry collecting data at approximately 6-month intervals. - Included patient-initiations (instances of included patients initiating a biologic; patients may have contributed multiple patient-iniations to this study) had a history of PSO; history of PsA; initiated a biologic ±42 days of a CorEvitas visit; had ≥1 visit within 30 months of initiation (Figure 1).
+- This study utilized data from the CorEvitas PSO Registry (April 2015-August 2022), a prospective, multicenter, noninterventional registry collecting data at approximately 6-month intervals. - Included patient-initiations (instances of included patients initiating a biologic; patients may have contributed multiple patient-iniations to this study) had a history of protocol specifies plaque PSO; history of PsA; initiated a biologic +42 days of a CorEvitas visit; had >1 visit within 30 months of initiation (Figure 1).